Roßlau (Elbe) station: History

-Future

-Currently, a comprehensive renovation is being carried out, including the thorough refurbishment of the track and overhead line equipment of the Roßlau/Dessau railway hub.
-The tracks of the station are being simplified and an electronic interlocking is to be built.
-Two new side platforms are being built at Roßlau station.
+From 2018 to 2022, a comprehensive renovation was carried out, including the thorough refurbishment of the track and overhead line equipment of the Roßlau/Dessau railway hub.
+The tracks of the station were being simplified and an electronic interlocking was built.
+Two new side platforms were built at the station.
+The northern pedestrian tunnel was partially demolished and a pedestrian overpass with lifts has replaced it since 2021.